-Ortega Business Law Firm, APC represents individual and corporate employers in transactional employment law matters.
-Managing the myriad of employment issues is a challenging aspect of operating your business and Ortega Business Law Firm, APC is here to assist you meet that challenge.
+Ortega Business Law Firm, APC counsels and advises individual and corporate employers in employment matters.
+Managing employment issues is a challenging aspect of operating your business and Ortega Business Law Firm, APC is here to assist you meet that challenge.

-Our attorneys have represented both large and mid-sized public and private entities in employment litigation and counseling, which have included cases relating to harassment, wage and hour, wrongful termination, discrimination and disability issues.
+We have represented both large and mid-sized public and private entities in employment counseling.

 Some of the tools we implement in creating this shield for our clients include: